Modern Foreign Languages

 - The MFL department has high expectations for all students and the climate for learning encompasses the contributions of all abilities; we trust in the success of each student.
 A range of strategies, such as group talk, think-pair-share, role plays are employed to create a classroom culture where learning from others is valued.

-- To support and challenge our students, we follow the VIVA course in Spanish with access to Active Learn (an online resource for students to reinforce their learning) and provide them with additional resources such as a vocabulary and grammar booklets which develops and extends their classwork and homework.
-They also have access to linguascope, an interactive language learning resource which provides a fun way to learn a language independently.
+- To support and challenge our students, we follow the VIVA course in Spanish and Studio course in French with access to Active Learn (an online resource for students to reinforce their learning) and provide them with additional resources such as a vocabulary and grammar booklets which develops and extends their classwork and homework.
+They also have access to several language websites (e.g. Seneca Learning, Blooket, languages online, etc...).

 Presentation of Work